curiousest/curiousest.github.io/_drafts/tabum/external_talks_marketing.md

 ---

 ---

 What is it about?

+The afterintelligence

+By the 21st century, everything was made with electricity.
+Humankind seized control over reality.

+By the 22nd century, everything was made with artificial intelligence.
+Reality took control back.

+A chatbot hosted in your mind feeds you training data: 11 sci-fi philosophy short stories and 7 AI parables.
+DIY religion-factories, relationships who have consciousness, a research lab that flies too close to the Truth, Fortune 500 as a post-capitalist sports league, a blockchain of every thing’s purpose, a computational definition of love, and the annihilation of every brain-sucking word crawling around inside of you.
+It's an assault of confusing inspiration to help you change your beliefs, then revert them all back again.

+Consume this dataset to be absolved of all you've been.

+---

 As AI fades into the background of day-to-day life, humans become vessels who navigate religions.
 Dan and Eli, a young man and woman who work in tech and finance, explore their own minds like ships once sailed uncharted waters.